 Shared lab spaces can present unique challenges when it comes to lab safety.
-The Office of Environmental Health & Safety created the following guidance to help Principal Investigators navigate these challenges.
+EH&S has created the following guidance to help Principal Investigators navigate these challenges.

-- Biohazardous waste containers should be removed at 50-75% full and taken to be autoclaved.
+- Biohazardous waste containers should be removed at 1/2 to 3/4 full and autoclaved

-- Secondary containment of liquid waste containers is even more important in a shared lab.
-Prevent accidents from happening!
+- Secondary containment of liquid waste containers is even more important in a shared lab; it prevents accidents from happening!

 - Label all hazardous material and equipment.
 Use warning signs to designate particular hazards.

 - TWU’s Chemical Hygiene Plan requires that all lab members understand the labeling practices used in the lab